kamalogudah/kamalogudah.github.io/_posts/2020-03-30-calling-methods-in-ruby.md

 ```

-And that is it for today,
+And that is it for today.